pam-exchange/SymantecPAM-ConfigFile/README.md

 The fields used are:

-- Location of config file
+- Location of keystore file
+API/CLI field: `location`
 This can be `Remote UNIX`, `Remote Windows` or `Local TCF`.
 Set the radio button accordingly.

 - Port (for Remote UNIX)
+API/CLI field: `port`
 This is the port used when establishing an SSH connection to a remote UNIX server.